lewisgoing/INFO492B-Week4Lab/README.md

 As a general rule of thumb, you want to start with a high-pass filter first.
 This will remove any low-end rumble or muddiness that might be present in your vocal.
 The cutoff frequency will depend on the recording but is usually between 80Hz and 100Hz.

-After that, you may want to lower a few other frequency areas by -1 to -2dB.
-What to lower always depends on the vocal itself, the vocalist, the recording setup, the mic, and many other factors.
+After that, you can lower a few other frequency areas by -1 to -2dB.
+What to lower always depends on the vocal, the vocalist, the recording setup, the mic, and many other factors.
 So when you mix vocals, try giving your vocal a closer listen and slightly lower the frequency areas that you find to be a little too “present” and don’t want to intensify later.

 - Consider the instrument that you are trying to emulate with AI;
-    - What frequencies would this instrument be filling in a real recording setting?
+    - What frequencies would this instrument be filling in a natural recording setting?
-    - In order to control the sample further, try to find the important frequencies that this sound fills.
-IEL The sound might contain low end frequencies, but we  want to cut those if this is not intended to be a bass instrument.
+    - To control the sample further, try to find the critical frequencies that this sound fills.
+IEL The sound might contain low-end frequencies, but we  want to cut those if this is not intended to be a bass instrument.
 - Then, apply an EQ and make basic adjustments.
 Don't overdo it.
-    - Start with a high pass filter
+    - Start with a high-pass filter
     - ![Alt text](image.png)

 - **Goal:** Balance the vocal frequencies and make them sit well in the mix.
 - **Subtractive EQ:** Start by cutting unnecessary frequencies, typically the low end, to reduce muddiness.
 - **Additive EQ:** Gently boost frequencies to enhance clarity or presence if needed (be careful not to overdo it)
 - **Tips:**
-  - Use a parametric EQ for precise control (ie: the tools listed below!)
+  - Use a parametric EQ for precise control (i.e., the tools listed below!)
     - Subtractive EQ is much more powerful than Additive EQ.
-    - Instead of boosting the frequencies that you want to be highlighted, reduce the frequencies that you do not want and then slightly increase the audio (or mix it however it sounds good)
+    - Instead of boosting the frequencies that you want to be highlighted, reduce the frequencies that you do not wish to and then slightly increase the audio (or mix it however it sounds good)
-    - This is because the frequencies that you want to highlight should already be present in the sound; you shouldn’t be trying to force a sound to be something it’s not.
+    - This is because the frequencies you want to highlight should already be present in the sound; you shouldn’t be trying to force a sound to be something it’s not.
 - **Tools**:
   - Ableton EQ 8
   - Melda Equalizer